minio/docs/docker_minio.md

-# How to run Minio in Docker -- DRAFT
+# How to run Minio in Docker
 ## This document assumes-
 * You have Docker installed and running, if not follow [install instructions](https://docs.docker.com/engine/installation/ubuntulinux/)
 * You have minio client aka mc installed, if not follow [install instructions](https://github.com/minio/mc/blob/master/README.md)